Modern Science blended with Ancient Wisdom

 Practice that is respectful of gender identity, sexual orientation, race, culture, family structure, trauma history, and religious belief

 When I found myself pregnant with my first child, I drove 115 miles, across state lines to employ the services of a midwife.
-It was worth it.
 My out-of-hospital birth was everything I wanted.
-As I spent those early years raising my child, I dipped my toes in the waters (pun totally intended) by working part time as a doula.
+As I spent those early years raising my child, I tested the waters by working part time as a doula.
 It satiated my need to be there for people, but it was just a side gig, something to get me by until I could go back to my real career.

-I have 14 years of experience in birth work which includes seven years as a licensed midwife.
+I have 15 years of experience in birth work which includes eight years as a licensed midwife.
 I am licensed by the state of Louisiana and hold the Certified Professional Midwife designation from the North American Registry of Midwives.
 I sit on the board of directors for the Louisiana Midwives Association.
 I offer home birth care to families in Shreveport, LA and the surrounding areas.